+Rainbow Dash from My Little Pony: Friendship Is Magic lives by this trope, from her very first appearance on the show.
 Spike gets a couple on Twilight Sparkle in the "Feeling Pinkie Keen" episode.

 Gerald from Sid The Science Kid does this before the start of Rug Time, but his version of this is usually themed to the question of the day.

 One occurs, as a rather glorious example that predates the trope namer Naruto, near the end of Don Bluth 's 1989 classic, All Dogs Go to Heaven, provided by the Big-Lipped Alligator himself, King Gator.
-As Carface, the gangster pug, corners Charlie at the edge of a burning pier in an attempt to murder him for stealing Anne Marie, a little girl who can communicate with animals, and exploit her gift at Carface's expense to win it big at animal-related sporting events (It Makes Sense in Context), King Gator, who was last seen in a very bizarre, show-stopping musical number, comes charging out of nowhere, reprising the aformentioned song as he barrels into the support beams, causing the dock to sway and Carface to sink and be at the mercy of King Gator.
+As Carface, the gangster pug, corners Charlie at the edge of a burning pier in an attempt to murder him for stealing Anne Marie, a little girl who can communicate with animals, and exploit her gift at Carface's expense to win it big at animal-related sporting events (It Makes Sense in Context), King Gator, who was last seen in a very bizarre, show-stopping musical number, comes charging out of nowhere, reprising the aforementioned song as he barrels into the support beams, causing the dock to sway and Carface to sink and be at the mercy of King Gator.

 King Gator: (singing)AAAAAAAAAAAAAHHHHHHHHHHH~!Let's makeMUSIC TOGETH-AAAAHHHHHHH~!(rams headfirst into dock, causing dock to sway and Carface to fall in the water)

 In the Rainbow Magic movie, Jack Frost does this... which the goblins promptly ruin.